 If you think you’re alone in your symptoms, rest assured, you’re not.
 With the compassion, direction, resources, and expertise we offer we will work with you to get your body going in the right direction.
 As Dr. Francis Peabody said, “The secret to caring for a patient is to care for the patient,” and we hold this to be true for every patient.

-As doctors of physical therapy, Sarah and Kelsey have the skills and training to assess and treat the musculoskeletal system, and with their additional training and expertise they have dedicated their practice to treating patients who are experiencing symptoms of pelvic floor dysfunction in its many forms.
+As a doctor of physical therapy, Sarah has the skills and training to assess and treat the musculoskeletal system.
+With her additional training and expertise she has dedicated her practice to treating patients who are experiencing symptoms of pelvic floor dysfunction in its many forms.

 We are located just minutes from the Buffalo Niagara International Airport in Williamsville, NY.
 Have a question you would like to ask us or interested in making an appointment?
 Please contact us by calling (716) 498-2677.